Recovery FAQs

 How will I know what to do during the buy-out process?

 We know that selling a home is stressful under normal circumstances, and that the buy-out process may be challenging for you.
-We’ll assign a property advisor and a storm recovery navigator to support you throughout the process.
+We’ll assign a property advisor to support you throughout the process.
 They’ll be your point of contact and can answer any questions you have along the way.

 They won’t provide advice on whether to accept the buy-out offer though.
 As with any property transaction, you should seek your own independent legal advice before you sign a Sale and Purchase Agreement.